REGnosys/rune-docs/website/drr-site/using-drr/implement-drr.md

 **Note:** You can download this code is available as part of the DRR distribution.
 Go to the Downloads page and choose [Dev examples](https://drr.docs.rosetta-technology.io/source/download.html).

 ### Benchmark option
-Rosetta lets you run Transform directly through the UI or API.
+Rosetta lets you run Report directly through the UI or API.

 <br>